Which Python GUI library should you use?

 Kivy

-Best for Python mobile app development
+Best for Python mobile app development.

-While most other GUI frameworks are bindings to toolkits written in other programming languages, Kivy is perhaps the only framework which is primarily written in pure Python.
-If you want to create touchscreen-oriented interfaces with a focus on mobile platforms such as Android and iOS, this is the way to go.
-This does run on desktop platforms (Windows, macOS, Linux) as well but note that your application may not look and behave like a native application.
-However, there is a pretty large community around this framework and you can easily find resources to help you learn it online.
+While most GUI frameworks and libraries in Python are bindings to toolkits written in other programming languages, Kivy is perhaps the only framework primarily written in pure Python.
+If you want to create touchscreen-oriented interfaces focused on mobile platforms such as Android and iOS, Kivy is the way to go.

-Installation pip install kivy
+$ pip install kivy

-A simple hello world application in Kivy is shown below.
+A simple Hello, World! application in Kivy is shown below:

 python